mikeroyal/Windows-11-Guide/README.md

 ### Epic Games Store
 [Back to the Top](#table-of-contents)

-[Heroic Game Launcher](https://heroicgameslauncher.com/) is an Open Source Game Launcher for Linux, Windows and MacOS (for both Native and Windows Games using Crossover).
-It supports launching games from the Epic Games Store using Legendary, a CLI alternative to the Epic Games Launcher.

 [Epic Games Store](https://www.epicgames.com/store/) is a digital video game storefront for Microsoft Windows and macOS, operated by Epic Games.